python/cpython/Doc/library/sqlite3.rst

-   This exception is not currently raised by the ``sqlite3`` module, but may be raised by applications using ``sqlite3``, for example if a user-defined function trunkates data while inserting.
+   This exception is not currently raised by the ``sqlite3`` module, but may be raised by applications using ``sqlite3``, for example if a user-defined function truncates data while inserting.
    ``Warning`` is a subclass of :exc:`Exception`.

 .. exception:: Error